cupy/cupy/docs/source/contribution.rst

 .. warning::

-   If you have a question on usages of CuPy, it is highly recommended to send a post to `Chainer User Group <https://groups.google.com/forum/#!forum/chainer>`_ instead of the issue tracker.
+   If you have a question on usages of CuPy, it is highly recommended to send a post to `CuPy User Group <https://groups.google.com/forum/#!forum/cupy>`_ instead of the issue tracker.
    The issue tracker is not a place to share knowledge on practices.
-   We may redirect question issues to Chainer User Group.
+   We may redirect question issues to CuPy User Group.

 If you can write code to fix an issue, send a PR to the master branch.
 Before writing your code for PRs, read through the :ref:`coding-guide`.